byodd/computer-science-notes/Cybersecurity/Intro To CyberSecurity/Careers in Cybersecurity.md

 # Security Engineer
 > Design, monitor and maintain security controls, networks, and systems to help prevent cyberattacks

-Security engineers develop and implement security solutions using threats and vulnerability data - often sourced from members of the security workforce.
-The ultimate goal is to retain and adopt security measures to mitigate the risk of attack and data loss.
 ### Responsibilities
 - Testing and screening security measures across software
 - Monitor networks and reports to update systems and mitigate vulnerabilities